Vaishnavi-M-Patil/workshop-app-nodeJS/k8s/README.md

-# Deploying a Node App to Kubernetes
+# Deploying a Node App On Kubernetes Cluster
 ## Prerequisites
 - A Kubernetes cluster (you can use Minikube for local development or a cloud provider’s Kubernetes service).
 - Docker installed on your local machine for building container images.